 National Parks: Explore the Wilderness of Nepal

 Due to the many topographical variances over a small area, Nepal holds myriad flora and fauna.
 This can also be attributed to the fact that the altitude in the country ranges from 67 meters to 8848 meters.
-In the diversity of 11 bio-climatic zones, 1,120 species of non-flowering plants and 5,160 species of flowering plants have been recorded.
+In the diversity of 11 bio-climatic zones, 1,120 non-flowering plants and 5,160 flowering plants have been recorded.
 Also, 181 mammals, 844 species of birds, 100 species of reptiles, 43 amphibians, 185 freshwater fish, and 635 butterflies have been recorded.
 The biodiversity in the country has been protected under National Parks, Wildlife Reserves, Conservation Areas, Hunting Reserves, and Wetland (Ramsar) Sites.
 Here, we list the National Parks in Nepal that Preserve many endangered species of Flora and Fauna.

 Chitwan National Park (932 sq km)

-Among the oldest National Parks and under the World Heritage Site list, Chitwan National Park in Terai plains (South-Central) boasts 43 mammals, including the rare one-horned rhinos, tigers, crocodiles, wild elephants, gaur, striped hyena, etc. In addition, the park is home to above 450 species of birds and 45 species of reptiles and amphibians.
+Among the oldest National Parks and under the World Heritage Site list, Chitwan National Park in Terai plains (South-Central) boasts 43 mammals, including the rare one-horned rhinos, tigers, crocodiles, wild elephants, gaur, striped hyena, etc. In addition, the park is home to more than 450 species of birds and 45 species of reptiles and amphibians.
 Chitwan National Park can best be explored on an elephant or a jeep ride through bird watching and jungle safari tours.
-If you wish to explore the exotic Chitwan National park, you can join the Chitwan Jungle Safari trip.
+If you wish to explore the exotic Chitwan National Park, you can join the Chitwan Jungle Safari trip.

 Sagarmatha National Park (1,148 sq km)